tamarPal/PropertyMonitoringDashboard/README.md

 ## How the system works
 The user enters an APN.
 The backend fetches property details and related cases, processes the data, and saves it in SQLite.
 On repeated searches, data is returned from SQLite for faster performance, unless a refresh is required.

+## Performance Notes
+The initial data fetch may take approximately 2 minutes, as it requires scraping and processing data from the external source.
+However, subsequent searches are significantly faster (around 1 second), thanks to the local SQLite caching.

+If more time were available, I would further optimize the initial loading time to improve the overall user experience.

 ## Run Instructions

 Install dependencies: